DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Abyssal Pearl
 "Stillness and flow converge in a balance of destruction and serenity."
 - Whenever you channel Ice mana, heal 2 Health.
-- Whenever you cast a Spell with primary or secondary type Ice, lose 4 Health and Warp the current tile.
+- Whenever you cast a Spell with Damage type Ice, lose 4 Health and Warp the current tile.
 - Once per turn, you may convert two adjacent channelled Ice mana into one Void mana.

 ### Petrified Heart
 "With a single strike, the ground quakes and crumbles beneath your enemies."
-- Whenever you cast a Spell with primary damage type Earth, Shatter the enemy's current tile.
+- Whenever you cast a Spell with Damage type Earth, Shatter the enemy's current tile.
 - Gain 4 Ward whenever you enter a Shattered tile.